 Take a macro shot of some gorgeous autumn leaves.
 Select a few examples of different shades and arrange them randomly or individually on a textured background, such as sand, pavement, rock, or a wooden bench.

-Macros of fall berries, ferns, leaves, cattails (Cat O’ Nine Tails), and other beautiful plants all create gorgeous autumn memories.
+Macros of fall berries, ferns, leaves, cattails, and other beautiful plants all create gorgeous autumn memories.

-Use a tripod when taking macros to prevent movement blur.
+Use a tripod when taking macros to prevent motion blur.
 You might find a little frost decorating the edges of the leaves on a cold morning that will make a stunning image before the sun reaches it and just as it does.
+Be careful that you don’t have too many leaves in your picture.

-A wide-angle lens and a tripod are needed for capturing wonderful autumn landscape images.
-This is the time a polarizing filter is necessary to reduce glare and light reflecting off of leaves.
+A wide-angle lens and a tripod are essential for capturing wonderful autumn landscape images.
+This is the time a polarizing filter is useful to reduce glare and light reflecting off of leaves.
 The filter also gives you deeply saturated colours.

 Ponds, Lakes, and Rivers